There are always new packages coming out, and others being

 - Either

-open a Command window (find
+open a Command window and type

 cd %USERPROFILE%